rijulizer/feluda/README.md

 # feluda
 EDA tool written in pysaprk for spark dataframes.
-Named after the great detective feluda created by Satyajit Ray
+Named after the great detective 'fEluDA' created by Satyajit Ray